stereoauto/bluscreen/README.txt

 Bluscreen is an 'across the room' now-playing display for Bluesound players.

 Quick start:
- - Clone this repo
+ - Clone or download this repo
  - add any missing Python modules (likely just pygame and requests)
- - you may need to select a new font for the display base don your platform of choice.
+ - you may need to select a new font for the display based on your platform of choice.
 By default this uses 'Century Gothic' but this is not available everywhere, for a Raspberry Pi deployment I was using FreeSans
  - run the display using 'python3 bluscreen.pyw --player_ip #.#.#.#'